tripflex/docs/pages/web/web-paas/development-local/tethered/guide.en-au.md

 ---
-title: Tethered
+title: Tethered local development
 slug: tethered
 section: Local
 ---

-**Last updated 11th May 2021**
+**Last updated 2nd June 2022**

-# Tethered Local
+## Objective

 The simplest way to run a project locally is to use a local web server, but keep all other services on Web PaaS and connect to them over an SSH tunnel.
-This approach needs very little setup, but requires an active Internet connection, and depending on the speed of your connection and how I/O intensive your application is, it may not be performant enough for day-to-day use.
+This approach needs very little setup, but requires an active Internet connection, and depending on the speed of your connection and how I/O intensive your application is, it may not have suitable performance for day-to-day use.

 ## Quick Start